Updated: October 2023 by Kayleigh Jenkins

 Running costs are too high: Running costs can vary between vape kits.
 In general, disposables and cigalikes with disposable cartridges are the most expensive to operate.
 For tank systems and mods, the main cost (apart from e-liquid) is buying replacement coils, and keeping this to a minimum means choosing the right tank.

 Do you want big clouds?: Since cloud-chasing is fairly popular among vapers, it’s worth looking at the issue of vapour production in a bit more depth than in the previous section.

 If you’re serious about producing big clouds, getting a mod (or a powerful pod mod) is almost mandatory.

 This is where the maximum power outputs from mods start to get important.
 More power (higher watts) means more vapour.
-So something like the TECC Specter, which offers up to 40W, is not going to be able to put out as much vapour as the Aspire Vrod 200, with its 200 watts of maximum power.
+So something like the 17W Innokin Adept, isn't going to be able to put out as much vapour as the Smok Morph 3 with its 230 watts of maximum power.